 Pupils will need a bilingual dictionary (preferably Collins or Oxford) at home to use when completing homework tasks.
+The school can help with this if required.

 GEOGRAPHY

 WHY STUDY GEOGRAPHY?

 Geography creates new experiences for learners to explore the physical environment around them and to study the ways in which people interact with this environment.
 The purpose of Geography is to develop the learner's understanding of our changing world and its human and physical processes.
 Opportunities for practical activities, including fieldwork, will be encouraged so that learners can interact with their environment.